Cyborgscode/Personal-Voice-Assistent/README.md

 ## more advanced commands:

-There are two different ways to start playing music:  "PLAYAUDIO" and "PLAYMUSIC"
+There are two different ways to start playing music:  `PLAYAUDIO` and `PLAYMUSIC`

 They do the same thing, but sligtly different:

-PLAYAUDIO is a cmd to search for a song or artistname and adds all matches to a new playlist, afterwards the playback starts.
+`PLAYAUDIO` is a cmd to search for a song or artistname and adds all matches to a new playlist, afterwards the playback starts.
-If you use the PLAYAUDIO keywords and ADD the "PLAYMUSICRADD" keywords, the playlist is not cleared and all matches will be added to the list.
+If you use the PLAYAUDIO keywords and ADD the `PLAYMUSICRADD` keywords, the playlist is not cleared and all matches will be added to the list.

 PLAYMUSIC means, "start playback" whatever is in the list, from the actual position in the list.
 You can use this to restart a stopped playback.
 But PLAYMUSIC can do more, it can randomly search the database and play a song.
 If you use PLAYMUSIC + PLAYMUSICRANDOM + PLAYMUSICRADD together,